Urdang Academy: Notable alumni

 Graduates from Urdang regularly perform in musicals in the West End and on UK tours as well as dancing on shows such as The X Factor and Strictly Come Dancing.
 Some have also choreographed and danced for pop artists including Beyoncé, Janet Jackson, Kylie Minogue, Lady Gaga, Little Mix and Take That.
 Other graduates go on to work as part of cruise ship entertainment.
-Hollyoaks actress Holly Weston also attended the Academy.